 What is the Incus

-Incus, also known as the anvil, is one of the middle ear bones, besides the malleus and stapes.
-In Latin, ‘incus’ means ‘anvil’, which gives the bone its other name due to its resemblance in shape.
+Incus, also known as the anvil, is one of the three middle ear bones, with the other two being the malleus and stapes.
+In Latin, ‘incus’ means ‘anvil’, which refers to its resemblance to the metalworking tool in shape.

 Where is the Incus Located